Skip to Content

 Use the --list command line option to inspect the list of supported versions.

-• or a range of versions (version x.y or above are supported).
+• a range of versions (version x.y or above is supported)

 Single Version

-Testing against a single version is simple.
 If the typescript package is installed, TSTyche will load it.
-Otherwise, the latest version of TypeScript will be used.
+Otherwise, the latest version is used.

-To specify another version, pass it with the --target command line option or use the target configuration option.
+To test against a different version, pass the version with the --target command line option or use the target configuration option.

 uses TypeScript 5.8.3 with ./tsconfig.json